Democrats see 2024 campaign issue in Texas abortion case

 Another factor hanging over the Democrats’ strategy is the simple fact that abortion issue is not universally beneficial for the party.
 Regional considerations are also at play, especially in districts with large numbers of Catholic voters.

-“The DCCC was doing all these ads for me, beating up on my opponent for being anti-abortion.
+“The [Democratic Congressional Campaign Committee] was doing all these ads for me, beating up on my opponent for being anti-abortion.
 And I was like, ‘Guys, you all got this wrong,’” said Rep. Vicente Gonzalez (D-Texas), referring to the Democrats’ campaign arm.
 “It’s an issue that’s best to not talk about.”

 Still, most Democrats have been encouraged by recent polls indicating that an overwhelming majority of Americans oppose a complete ban on abortion, especially in the earliest stages of pregnancy and when the health of the mother is at risk.
 Encouraging them further, voters in Ohio last month approved a constitutional amendment solidifying abortion access statewide.

-“I wish they weren’t treating people like this,” said Castro.
+“I wish they weren’t treating people like this,” Castro said.
 “But, yeah, of course you’re going to draw a clear contrast between us and them.
 We would not treat people like this.”

 Even Republicans staunchly opposed to abortion concede the potential political perils of having the 2024 elections be a referendum on abortion.

 “This is an issue, there’s no question.
-We know that,” said Rep. Roger Williams (R-Texas).
-“It’s an issue and it’s a moving issue.”
+We know that,” Rep. Roger Williams (R-Texas) said.
+“It’s an issue, and it’s a moving issue.”

 Yet Williams also defended the Texas restrictions, praising Paxton and the state court for their handling of the Cox case.